 Editor's note: This is a repurposed roundtable from October 2018 with updated answers from our team.
 It was updated a second time following Ovechkin's 700th goal on Feb.
 22.

-At just 34 years old and looking to join the likes of Wayne Gretzky, Gordie Howe, Jaromir Jagr, Brett Hull, Marcel Dionne, Phil Esposito and Mike Gartner in the elite 700 club, we were left wondering if The Great 8 is already the greatest scorer the NHL has ever seen.
+At just 34 years old and already joining the likes of Wayne Gretzky, Gordie Howe, Jaromir Jagr, Brett Hull, Marcel Dionne, Phil Esposito and Mike Gartner in the elite 700 club, we were left wondering if The Great 8 is already the greatest scorer the NHL has ever seen.
 So we dove into the numbers and asked our NHL experts whom they consider to be the top lamp-lighter of all time.

 Who is the NHL's greatest goal scorer in history?

 Greg Wyshynski, senior NHL writer: Yes, the best goal scorer in NHL history is Ovechkin.
 This is something observable, as teams have had over a decade to defend his shot, only to find it virtually undefendable.
 This is something quantifiable, as Ovechkin has 700 career goals at 34 years of age.
 Barring injury, this is another 50-goal season for Ovi.
 It's potentially a 60-goal season, which has never been accomplished by a player his age -- for all the greatness of Gretzky, his last 60-goal season was at 26 years old.
 If Ovechkin reaches 60 goals, he'll have passed both Gartner (708) and Esposito (717) for sixth all time in goals scored.